GithHayden/django-mythware/README.md

 Password reset - fix.
 Update styling on all message eg - you have succesfully logged in.
 Remove image func from products or keep for future iterations?
+Build in link for payment to populate in issues tracker?
+Populate Profile with more details.

 ** Include all technoligies and libraries ** sudo pip3 install django-forms-bootstrap